di Flavio V. Ponte

 Article 51 is packaged pursuant to the provisions set by law December 10th 2014, no. 183 (delegation regarding the reform of social safety nets, employment services and active policies, as well as the reorganization of the regulations governing employment and inspection activities and the protection and reconciliation of the needs of care, life and of work – so called Jobs Act 2).

 Well, the delegating law makes explicit reference to collective bargaining only in the following cases: art.
 1, paragraph 7, lett. e), regarding the further hypothesis of downgrading; art.
-1, paragraph 7, lett. g), regarding the minimum hourly compensation; art.
-1, paragraph 9, lett. d) on the subject of incentives for collective agreements aimed at favoring the flexibility of working hours and the use of productivity bonuses; art.
+1, paragraph 7, lett. g), regarding the minimum hourly compensation10; art.
+1, paragraph 9, lett. d) on the subject of incentives for collective agreements aimed at favoring the flexibility of working hours and the use of productivity bonuses11; art.
 1, paragraph 9, lett. e) on the sale of weekly rest and annual vacation.

 No reference can be seen to the meaning of the phrase used in the art.
-51 and no restrictions on the use of this phrase; indeed, on closer inspection, there is no reference (and the absence of reference also seems to characterize the parliamentary work sessions) to the role of collective bargaining in the management of the various cases subject to delegation.
+51 and no restrictions on the use of this phrase; indeed, on closer inspection, there is no reference (and the absence of reference also seems to characterize the parliamentary work sessions12) to the role of collective bargaining in the management of the various cases subject to delegation.

 Nevertheless, in the legislative decree n.
 81 the references to collective bargaining are numerous and, in some cases, transcend the provisions of the delegation: it is the case of coordinated and continuous collaborations and the case of the discipline dedicated to part-time, temporary work, intermittent work, apprenticeships.